Calculation of LTV

 or effects of seasonality (usage peaks, slow periods).

 → Does Fincome LTV include gross margin?
 No, by default.
 The standard Fincome formula is: LTV = ARPA / churn (in revenue).
-You can however calculate a post-margin LTV manually: Post-margin LTV = (ARPA × gross margin) / churn, for a “post-direct-costs” view.
+You can however calculate a post-margin LTV manually: Post-margin LTV = (ARPA × gross margin) / churn, for a “post-direct-costs” reading.

 → Why does my Fincome LTV differ from an internal Excel calculation?
 Several possible reasons: